FERAL SWINE DAMAGE MANAGEMENT: A NATIONAL APPROACH

 The APHIS-WS program is authorized by the Animal Damage Control Act (7 U.S.C.
 426) to work with other Federal agencies, Tribes, States, Territories, local government, and private individuals and organizations to protect American resources from damage associated with wildlife.
 The APHIS Veterinary Services (VS) program will be participating in the development of the environmental impact statement (EIS).
 The APHIS-VS program works in a variety of ways to protect and improve the health, quality, and marketability of U.S. animals, animal products, and veterinary biologics by preventing, controlling, and/or eliminating animal diseases and monitoring and promoting animal health and productivity.
 The authority for the mission of VS is found in the Animal Health Protection Act (7 U.S.C.
 8301 et seq.).

 Under the provisions of the National Environmental Policy Act of 1969 (NEPA), as amended (42 U.S.C.
 4321 et seq.), Federal agencies must examine the potential environmental impacts of proposed Federal actions before actions are taken.
 In accordance with NEPA, the regulations of the Council on Environmental Quality (CEQ) for implementing the procedural provisions of NEPA (7 CFR parts 1500-1508), U.S. Department of Agriculture (USDA) regulations implementing NEPA (7 CFR part 1b), and APHIS’ NEPA Implementing Procedures (7 CFR part 372), APHIS has decided to prepare an EIS to review potential alternatives for a national feral swine management strategy.

-Regulations.gov Docket for EIS - includes notices, public comments and site for submitting comments electronically
+Regulations.gov EIS Docket - includes notices, public scoping comments, public comments on the DEIS, and is the site for submitting comments electronically.